pflajszer/OpenWeatherMapAPI/README.md

 }
 ```

-Alternatively, you don't have to inject/instantiate the whole API client and only choose services that you need, by injecting i.e. `ICurrentWeatherDataService` - each service should take the same parameters as the `IOpenWeatherMapAPIClient` constructor.
-If you use `IOpenWeatherMapAPIClient`, all the constructed services will use the same API version you provide in the main constructor.
+Alternatively, you don't have to inject/instantiate the whole API client and only choose services that you need, by injecting i.e. `ICurrentWeatherDataService`.

-You can control which version of OpenWeatherMap API you're using by providing an optional `APIUrl` parameter to your constructors and using `OpenWeatherMapAPI.Models.Shared.Constants` class (i.e. `Constants.APIUrl_Ver2_5`), or provide the version yourself.
+You can control which version of OpenWeatherMap API you're using by providing an optional `OpenWeatherMapAPIClientConfiguration.APIVersion` parameter to your global `Startup` config and using `OpenWeatherMapAPI.Models.Shared.Constants` class (i.e. `Constants.Ver2_5`), or provide the version yourself.
+You can do the same with the API URL by providing a `OpenWeatherMapAPIClientConfiguration.APIVersion` in your config.
+Similarly, this is optional as the default value is provided automatically.

 ## Usage